-This section provides an introductory overview of the files used for Orbix Mainframe configuration.

-Configuration files summary

-Orbix Mainframe employs a rich and flexible file-based configuration.
-By default, the Orbix Mainframe configuration domain is defined to orbixhlq.Config(Default@) and it references several configuration fragments:

-- orbixhlq.DOMAIN (FILEDOMA) Or orbixhlq.DOMAIN (TLSBASE) This is the main configuration domain for an Orbix Mainframe deployment.
-It contains settings that are common to both secure and insecure deployments (for example, CICS and IMS adapter transport plug-in settings). - orbixhlq.
-DOMAINS (TLSDOMA) For secure Orbix Mainframe deployments, this contains additional security-related settings, such as ciphersuite lists, iiop_tls ports, and so on. - orbixhlq.CONFIG (ARTIX) This contains all the settings necessary for use of the Artix Transport plug-in (that is, for use of the SOAP plug-in). - orbixhlq.CONFIG(ORXINTRL) This contains internal configuration settings that should not generally need to be modified.
+Overview This section provides an introductory overview of the files used for Orbix Mainframe configuration.
+Configuration files summary Orbix Mainframe employs a rich and flexible file-based configuration.
+By default, the Orbix Mainframe configuration domain is defined to orbixhlq .CONFIG(DEFAULT@) and it references several configuration fragments: • orbixhlq.DOMAIN(FILEDOMA) Or orbixhlq.DOMAIN(TLSBASE) This is the main configuration domain for an Orbix Mainframe deployment.
+It contains settings that are common to both secure and insecure deployments (for example, CICS and IMS adapter transport plug-in settings). orbixhlq.DOMAINS (TLSDOMA) For secure Orbix Mainframe deployments, this contains additional convict related actings and an eighter with lists with each and the secure of the secure and t security-related settings, such as cipnersuite lists, iiop_tls ports, and so on. • orbixhla.CONFIG(ARTIX) This contains all the settings necessary for use of the Artix Transport plug-in (that is, for use of the SOAP plug-in). orbixhlq.CONFIG(ORXINTRL) This contains internal configuration settings that should not generally need to be modified.
 You may choose to use a different location for your configuration domain.
 There are several mechanisms by which this can be accomplished.
 See the Mainframe Installation Guide for more details.